Northern Epirus: World War I and following peace treaties (1914–1921)

-Interwar period (1921–39) - Zog's regime
+Interwar period (1921–1939) – Zog's regime

+In the Interwar period, Greece did not abandon its claim on Northern Epirus, and concealed it under interest for the Greek minority.
 The Albanian Government, with the country's entrance to the League of Nations (October 1921), made the commitment to respect the social, educational, religious rights of every minority.
 Questions arose over the size of the Greek minority, with the Albanian government claiming 16,000, and the League of Nations estimating it at 35,000-40,000.
 In the event, only a limited area in the Districts of Gjirokastër, Sarandë and four villages in Himarë region consisting of 15,000 inhabitants was recognized as a Greek minority zone.

+The situation of the Greeks in Albania was influenced by the fluctuations in the relations between the two countries, which was also linked with Greece's treatment of its Cham minority.
 The following years, measures were taken to suppress the minority's education.
 The Albanian state viewed Greek education as a potential threat to its territorial integrity, while most of the teaching staff was considered suspicious and in favour for the Northern Epirus movement.
 In October 1921, the Albanian government recognised minority rights and legalised Greek schools only in Greek speaking settlements located within the "recognised minority zone".
 Within the rest of the country, Greek schools were either closed or forcibly converted to Albanian schools and teachers were expelled from the country.
-During the mid 1920s, attempts at opening Greek schools and teacher training colleges in urban areas with sizable Greek populations were met with difficulties which resulted in an absence of urban Greek schools in coming years.
+The relations further worsened in the 1923–1925 period, after Greece tried to include the Muslim Chams in the population exchange between Greece and Turkey.
+Zogu linked their status in Greece to the status of the Greeks in Albania, threatening to send the latter to Greece as a response.
+During the mid-1920s, attempts at opening Greek schools and teacher training colleges in urban areas with sizable Greek populations were met with difficulties which resulted in an absence of urban Greek schools in coming years.

 With the intervention of the League of Nations in 1935, a limited number of schools, and only of those inside the officially recognized zone, were reopened.
 The 360 schools of the pre-World War I period were reduced dramatically in the following years and education in Greek was finally eliminated altogether in 1935: